The eCRV is an electronic replacement to the four-part paper CRV form. eCRV is the preferred method for submitting a certificate of real estate value.

 For more about the eCRV project, see below.
 You may also:

-eCRV Submission Form Available for Statewide Sales
+eCRV Submission is Available in All Counties Statewide

 - eCRV form available to submitters for use for all sales statewide.

 - All counties allow online acceptance, review, and editing of eCRV submissions.

 - The eCRV follows an all-electronic process, replacing paper forms or printouts.

 e-Recording with eCRV